Miscellaneous Features

 The functionality is not perfect, but at least it’s there if you need it.
 As a bonus you get a quick way to navigate to all of the functions used by some function using cider-xref-fn-deps (C-c C-? d) and cider-xref-fn-deps-select (C-c C-?
 C-d).
 Those are pretty handy if you don’t want to jump to the source of some function to see what functions it refers to (uses) internally.

-Don’t forget you also have a couple of third-party alternative:
+Don’t forget you also have a couple of third-party alternatives:

 • The much more sophisticated AST-powered "find usages" provided by clj-refactor.el